 The 100 most expensive football transfers of all time

-There's around £7billion worth of transfer spending in the top 100 transfers of all time, with the deals going as far back as 2001
+So, what are the most expensive football transfers of all time?
+There's around £7bn worth of transfer spending in the top 100, with the deals going as far back as 2001

-Transfer fees: they're massive, routinely running to figures far in excess of what you or I would have in our wallets on a day-to-day basis.
+The most expensive football transfers of all time are huge fees, routinely running to figures far in excess of what you or any of us at FourFourTwo would have in our wallets on a day-to-day basis.

 The first £100m+ transfer didn't come until 2017, but we're now into double figures for deals of that magnitude.
 So exactly how much is a player really worth, anyway?
 One way to tell would be to look at the fees on previous transfer deals...